Seelengrab/Seelengrab.github.io/articles/The properties of QuickCheck, Hedgehog and Hypothesis/index.md

 ```

 This makes the approach suitable for strongly typed languages without type classes!
 If you want to play around with this in Julia, check out [PropCheck.jl](https://seelengrab.github.io/PropCheck.jl/stable/),
 my Hedgehog inspired port of this approach to Julia.
+Note that I'm working on a replacement for PropCheck.jl, so while it's good to get your feet wet with property based testing, better things
+are on the horizon ;)

 ### Downsides of combinations